 - Financial issues

-But what makes some couples realise that they have an issue and to seek counselling to help overcome it, while other couples choose to walk away from the relationship?
-According to Rose, there are generally a range of factors:
+What makes some couples realise that they have an issue and to seek counselling to help overcome it, while other couples choose to walk away from the relationship?
+According to Rose, there are generally a range of factors.

 “Often, one of the couple has had a positive experience with counselling in the past, or friends may have intervened and suggested counselling, or a specific argument has been so destructive that they’ve realised that they need professional help.”

-“Human attachments form and generally strengthen over time, so the longer that you’re in a relationship the harder it is to leave.
-Six months in it may be relatively easy to walk away from someone - after 15 years that’s a much tougher proposition.”
+“Human attachments form and generally strengthen over time – the longer that you’re in a relationship the harder it is to leave.
+Six months in, it may be relatively easy to walk away from someone – after 15 years, that’s a much tougher proposition.”

 Rose advises that a healthy partnership will generally enable the couple to: